utensil/ginac-lean/doc/ffi.md

 These tasks are non-trival and tedious.
 The only fun may be designing the idiomatic high-level interface in the target language, which is the only part that is not mechanical, and could be very different from the original C++ API.
 That's why people tend to create code generators to automate the process.

 [SWIG](http://www.swig.org/) is a popular code generator for creating bindings to C and C++ libraries.
-It supports many target languages, including Python, Ruby, Java, C#, Go, etc. Its own C++ parser supports many but not all C++ features, but as C++ has been greatly evolved in the last decade, good libraries might have been utilizing these new features, not only internally but also in the API surface.
-It would be hard to assess up front whether SWIG is a good fit for a particular C++ library.
+It supports many target languages, including Python, Ruby, Java, C#, Go, etc. Its own C++ parser supports many but not all C++ features, but as C++ has been greatly evolved in the last decade, good libraries might have been utilizing these new features, not only internally but also on the API surface.
+It would be hard to assess upfront whether SWIG is a good fit for a particular C++ library.

 For popular languages like Python and Node.js, there are many solutions to create bindings to C++ libraries, also for Rust libraries nowadays.
 Enumerating them is out of the scope of this post.
 The gist of these solutions are to parse C/C++ header files, align the primitive and composite types, align the way to call functions and efficiently pass things around, then using a template to generate the target language code.